-Feed livestock.
+Feed animals.
 If the food is not edible by humans than the food should be fed to livestock.
 This can turn the spoiled food into delicious and nutritious food.
-I don’t actually eat meat or animal products myself but from an environmental standpoint raising pigs on wasted food is far greater than feeding them virgin crops and letting the food go to the landfill.
+From an environmental standpoint, raising pigs on wasted food is far better than feeding the pigs virgin crops and letting the wasted food go to the landfill.

 Compost and 100% renewable energy.
 Tristram told me that bio-digestion only captures about 1% of all the resources that it took to create the food in the first place.
 All the water, land, fossil fuels, etc. were wasted to produce food that went uneaten.
 This should be avoided at all costs but is far better than putting it in the landfill still.
 Almost all Wal-Mart’s in the United States compost and if they (the big bad meanies) are doing it than any grocery store can do it.
 I can’t go without mentioning though that they are composting way too much perfectly good food.